 The ability to understand and manipulate verbal and mathematical symbols is a fundamental requirement in any society, especially one that thrives upon the free exchange of ideas and information.
 Functional literacy is not the goal; rather, students must attain a high level of proficiency in order to be effective and happy citizens.
 I ask students to imagine that they have secured that first job, and their supervisor asks them to find some information about an issue facing the company, agency, or organization and to report subsequently to the supervisor what they found and whether that information is any good or not.
 After they impress the supervisor with their research and critical thinking skills, the supervisor may well ask them to prepare a written report on the matter and to present it to the Board of Directors.
 This scenario is not fantasy: it happens frequently.
 It is an opportunity for new hires to prove themselves in the eyes of their employers.
 If students can do these skills well, it is very likely that they will be able to be successful (that is, get promoted!) in their chosen professions.
 At Southeast, students will practice these communication skills over and over again, both in person and in print, in courses in their majors and in their University Studies courses.

-- Demonstrate an understanding of human experiences and the ability to relate them to the present.
+- Demonstrate an understanding of human experiences and the ability to relate them

 The degree to which individuals and societies assimilate the accrued knowledge of previous generations is indicative of the degree to which they will be able to use their creative and intellectual abilities to enrich their lives and the culture of which they are a part.
 Many of us refer to this as the “history objective,” but that is way too simplistic for what this objective addresses.
 Indeed, history is involved, but we want students to go beyond the study of history to the study of change.
 After all, change is the only constant in our lives!
 If we understand what a situation used to be in the past, then and only then can we better understand how it is presently, and perhaps then begin to make informed, reasonable predictions about the future.